chapter eleven

 • Establishing a high-level overview of workflows in developing containerized DAGs

-11.1 Challenges of many different operators
+11.1 Challenges of different operators

 11.1.1 Operator interfaces and implementations